mother-of-all-self-hosting/mash-playbook/docs/developer-documentation.md

 ├── LICENSE
 └── README.md
 ```
 - You will need to decide on a licence, without it, ansible-galaxy won't work.
+We recommend AGPLv3, like all of MASH.

 ### 3. Update the MASH-Playbook to support your created Ansible role

 There are a few files that you need to adapt:
 ```
 .